 How to Book Gorilla Permits for Rwanda

 Rwanda gorilla permits are sold at US$1500 per person and per trek.
 If you are looking at multiple treks, you are free to book multiple gorilla permits for different dates.

-    The gorilla permits can be booked directly from the Rwanda Development Board or through a local tour operator.
+The gorilla permits can be booked directly from the Rwanda Development Board or through a local tour operator who offer fully inclusive Rwanda Safaris.
 It is advised to book your gorilla permit early enough given that they are sold on first come, first serve basis.
 If you are prepared to risk non-availability you can pitch up at the Volcanoes National Park at Kinigi the day before you want to track and buy a gorilla permit there.